acm-uiuc/website/README.md

 ### `yarn build`

-Builds the app for production to the `out` folder.\
+Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `yarn serve`